streamnative/examples/pubsub/examples/delayed-message.md

-# Idempotent Producer Example
+# Delayed message Example

-This example demonstrates how to produce messages exactly-once using idempotent producers.
+This example demonstrates how to use delayed message delivery feature.

 ## Prerequisites